 Is Popcorn Keto?

-Yes!
-It’s relatively low in carbs compared to other snacks.
-A 3 cup (24g) serving equates to about 18 grams of carbs — or 14 grams of net carbs which can incorporated into a 50g carb Keto diet.
+A 3 cup (24g) serving equates to about 18 grams of carbs — or 14 grams of net carbs which can be incorporated into a 50g carb Keto diet.

 Although I’m a butter and salt kinda guy you can get pretty wild with the flavours if you want.
 Here’s a few suggestions: